vzool/docs/api/reference.md

 *   `/api/prod/items/projects` (uses prod config file `api.prod.php`)

 ::: tip
-The naming format of the configuration file is `api.<environment-name>.php`
+The naming format of the configuration file is `api.<project-name>.php`
 :::

 ::: warning NOTE
-A default api env (`api.php`) is required in order for the api to work.
+A default api project (`api.php`) is required in order for the api to work.
 :::

 ### Response Format